 10. Low-fat cream cheeses, sour cream, yogurt and milk:

-Low-fat dairy products are ‘must-haves’ in the fridge.
-You’ll find them a really useful addition to a variety of meals and snacks, and you’ll be getting healthy calcium and protein too.
+Low-fat dairy products are still recommended since they have lower amounts of saturated fat which can increase the risk of heart disease.
+You’ll find dairy products a really useful addition to a variety of meals and snacks, and you’ll be getting healthy calcium and protein too.
+While low-fat foods seem like a healthy choice, it's important to be on the lookout for sugar and other unhealthy ingredients that may be added to these products.
+Learn more here.

 In order to make healthier food choices, learn to navigate the various departments of the grocery store.